Verifier-free Test-Time Sampling for Vision-Language-Action Models: Experiments

 \textbf{Inference strategy.} Table~\ref{tab:ablations} (a) shows that low-temperature sampling (\eg $\tau=0.5$) already improves over greedy decoding on the jointly trained model.
 Even simple Best-of-N strategies, such as selecting actions by likelihood or KL divergence against a uniform reference distribution \citep{kang2025scalable}, yield further gains.
 Building on this, \Methodname achieves the strongest improvements, confirming that condition-masking distributional confidence provides a more effective uncertainty signal.

-\textbf{Number of candidates.} Table~\ref{tab:ablations} (b) shows that performance improves as $N$ increases from 1 to 4, indicating that even a small number of samples is sufficient to generate diverse candidates and to yield meaningful precision gains.
+\textbf{Number of candidates.} {Table~\ref{tab:ablations} (b) shows that performance increases up to $N=64$, but the improvement beyond $N=4$ is marginal.
+Considering computational efficiency, we adopt $N=4$ as the practical point that yields meaningful precision gains.}

 \textbf{Condition-masking variants.} Table~\ref{tab:ablations} (c) presents the results of different masking variants after joint training.
 Text-masking achieves the best performance, while other variants remain competitive and outperform the uniform baseline \citep{kang2025scalable}.